 “City Council speaker, Melissa Mark-Viverito, has shown great courage this week by sharing her HPV diagnosis.
-She confronted an outdated and harmful stigma surrounding this carcinogenic virus in the name of public health,” said Justine Almada, Co-Founder and Executive Director of The HPV and Anal Cancer Foundation.
+She confronted an outdated and harmful stigma surrounding this carcinogenic virus in the name of public health,” said Justine Almada, Co-Founder and Executive Director of The Anal Cancer Foundation.
 “HPV is a skin virus that nearly everyone is exposed to -- and the number of men and women getting cancers from it increase every year.
 The tools we have today, particularly the HPV vaccine, are critical to ending for good the devastation caused by this virus.
 I only wish my mom -- who died from an HPV-related cancer -- had access to it when she was young.
 We all deserve the right to a healthier life, and the Speaker's actions take a step towards that goal.”

 HPV can be obsolete: HPV is the most common sexually transmitted infection (STI) in the US.
 According to the Centers for Disease and Control Prevention (CDC), 79 million people in the United States are infected with HPV at this time, and about 14 million people become newly infected each year.
 HPV is responsible for approximately 5% of all cancers globally including cervical, anal, vulvar, vaginal, penile and head and neck cancers.
 Although most people fight off HPV infections with the body’s natural defenses, over 31,500 people will be diagnosed with an HPV-related cancer this year in the US.